What Is RTP in iGaming and How It Works

 RTP, short for Return to Player, is one of the most commonly cited metrics in iGaming.
 You’ll find it in slot games, table games, crash games, and just about every other casino product that involves chance.
 Yet for a number that appears on almost every casino game, RTP in iGaming is still not fully understood in practice.
 Most players are familiar with the percentage, but far fewer understand its origins, what it actually represents, or why it can appear completely disconnected from a single playing session.
 This article breaks down how casino RTP is calculated and how it functions in actual gameplay.

-What does RTP mean in iGaming?
+What is RTP in iGaming?

 What does RTP mean in gambling?
 Depending on who’s looking at it, Return to Player serves different purposes: